Mediation: A Tin Can Phone Metaphor

 What proof should I bring to mediation?

 Remember that the mediator will not pick sides and will be asking all parties about what they have experienced and what they want to get out of mediation.
-Be prepared to listen to what the other party has to say.

 Speaking with a lawyer before or between mediation sessions is recommended.